 Most breast lift patients take off three to seven days from work to recover.
 You should avoid strenuous physical activity for the first three weeks after surgery, but it helps recovery to go for a daily walk.

-It takes from six to 12 weeks for your breasts to reveal their final shape.
+It takes from six to 12 weeks for your breasts to reveal your more youthful breast shape.
 Scars will take up to a year to fade but are usually difficult to see after full recovery.

 Pain after a breast lift is moderate, and you may only need over-the-counter pain drugs, but Dr. Smita can prescribe a painkiller if needed.

 Every breast lift patient is different, and every breast lift surgery is different.
 As such, it can be challenging to give an accurate estimate for the breast lift cost New Jersey patients will typically pay.

 Generally speaking, most New Jersey patients should expect to pay around $8,000 for the main portion of their surgery.
 Other expenses will be added to this sum, including operating room costs, anesthesia costs, the cost of preoperative labs and other tests, charges for special garments and medications, and more.